 Q. What adjustments do you recommend be made to Monarch’s proposed total utility plant and rate base?

-A. I recommend that the proposed amounts of $1,575,128 in net parent company assets, $6,908,718 of CWIP expenses, and $871,841 of costs attributed to completed construction not classified be disallowed from inclusion in Monarch’s total utility plant as they have not been supported by testimony.
+A. I recommend that the proposed amounts of $1,575,128 in net parent company assets, $6,908,718 of CWIP expenses, and $871,841 of costs attributed to completed construction not classified be disallowed from inclusion in Monarch’s total utility plant rate base as they it have has not been supported by testimony.
 I also recommend that the amount of $1,486,395 in CWIP expenses be disallowed from the proposed rate base as they are unsupported.

 VII.
 RECOMMENDATION